hardin47/st47s-and-d47a/content/courses/data-sources/index.md

 * <a href = "http://tinyletter.com/data-is-plural/archive" target = "_blank">Data is Plural</a> set of fun and interesting new datasets and the <a href = "https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0" target = "_blank">spreadsheet with all relevant info</a>
 * The StudentLife Study.
 In 2013, four dozen Dartmouth College students agreed to let a custom smartphone app surveil them for the StudentLife Study.
 During the 10 weeks of the spring academic term, the app collected data on the students’ physical activity, GPS coordinates, eating schedule, sleep habits, phone usage, and more.
 The study combined all that information with a slew of other data, including the students’ class deadlines, academic performance, and their responses to surveys about stress, depression, personality, and sleep quality.
 The study’s public (and anonymized) <a href = "http://studentlife.cs.dartmouth.edu/" target = "_blank">dataset</a> clocks in at 53 gigabytes.
 * Shonda Kuiper's (Grinnell College) <a href = "https://stat2labs.sites.grinnell.edu/DataResources.html" target = "_blank">many data resources</a>
-* <a href = "http://www.realclimate.org/index.php/data-sources/" target = "_blank">realclimate.org</a> keeps an up to date catalogue of many different types of climate data
+* <a href = "http://www.realclimate.org/index.php/data-sources/" target = "_blank">realclimate.org</a> keeps an up to date catalog of many different types of climate data
 * An <a href = "https://github.com/rundel/Dennys_LaQuinta_Chance" target = "_blank">analysis of Denny’s vs LaQuinta</a> restaurants
 * <a href = "https://github.com/swang87/atus" target = "_blank">American Time Use survey</a>
 * <a href="https://github.com/hadley/fec-dplyr" target = "_blank">FEC contributions data</a> (as part of Hadley Wickham’s dplyr package)